 Connor finished eighth grade with flying colors.
-He continues to follow in his father’s footsteps, fervently pursuing basketball and excelling in his science class, especially in the areas of chemistry and physics.
+He continues to follow in his father’s footsteps, fervently pursuing basketball and excelling in his science class, especially in chemistry and physics.

 Chloe wrapped up tenth grade with a beautiful presentation on the Women’s Suffrage Movement.
 She spent much of her summer at an outdoors camp and has hit the ground running this school year.
 She has even found a new love for art!
 Who knows what she’ll come up with next?

 Tom had his busiest year yet at the law firm.
-His client base has been expanding, and he’s found himself traveling all over the country to handle various contracts negotiations.
-He was even out of town for the big snowfall, which left quite a bit of shoveling for Rachel.
+His client base has been expanding, and he’s found himself traveling all over the country to handle various contract negotiations.
+He was even out of town for the big snowfall, leaving quite a bit of shoveling for Rachel.
 She sure expanded her vocabulary that day!